hinton-lang/Hinton/docs/sets.md

 let first_five_primes: Set<Int> = { 2, 3, 5, 7, 11 }
 ```

-Like other collections, sets support `x in set`, `set.length()`, and `for x in set`.
+Like other collections, sets support `x in set`, `set.size()`, and `for x in set`.
 Being an unordered collection, sets do not record element position or order of insertion.
 Accordingly, sets do not support indexing, slicing, or other sequence-like behavior.

 ## The 'Set<>' Datatype
 To define a set, a type must be provided within the angled brackets.
 Only one type is supported, and all the elements of the set must be the same type.
 For example: